laravel/docs/front-end.md

 <a name="writing-css"></a>
 ## Writing CSS

-After installing the `laravel/ui` Composer package and [generating the frontend scaffolding](#introduction), Laravel's `package.json` file will include the `bootstrap` package to help you get started prototyping your application's frontend using Bootstrap.
+After installing the `laravel/ui` Composer package and [generating the front-end scaffolding](#introduction), Laravel's `package.json` file will include the `bootstrap` package to help you get started prototyping your application's front end using Bootstrap.
 However, feel free to add or remove packages from the `package.json` file as needed for your own application.
 You are not required to use the Bootstrap framework to build your Laravel application - it is provided as a good starting point for those who choose to use it.

-Before compiling your CSS, install your project's frontend dependencies using the [Node package manager (NPM)](https://www.npmjs.org):
+Before compiling your CSS, install your project's front-end dependencies using the [Node package manager (NPM)](https://www.npmjs.org):

     npm install